Origin of the term ‘diabetes’

 Sushruta, Arataeus, and Thomas Willis were the early pioneers of the treatment of diabetes.
 Greek physicians prescribed exercise - preferably on horseback to alleviate excess urination.
 Some other forms of therapy applied to diabetes include wine, overfeeding to compensate for loss of fluid weight, starvation diet, etc.

-In 1776, Matthew Dobson confirmed that the sweet taste of urine of diabetics was due to excess of a kind of sugar in the urine and blood of people with diabetes.
+In 1776, Matthew Dobson confirmed that the sweet taste of urine of diabetics was due to excess of a kind of sugar in the urine and blood of

 In ancient times and medieval ages diabetes was usually a death sentence.
 Aretaeus did attempt to treat it but could not give a good outcome.
 Sushruta (6th century BCE) an Indian healer identified diabetes and classified it as “Madhumeha”.
 Here the word “madhu” means honey and combined the term means sweet urine.
 The ancient Indians tested for diabetes by looking at whether ants were attracted to a person's urine.
 The Korean, Chinese, and Japanese words for diabetes are based on the same ideographs which mean “sugar urine disease”.